FiroSF/ProjectCJ/README.md

 - is posx posy necessary?
 - show x and y at gui

+- ParameterBlock's size is weird (specifically when parameter count > 1)

 ## Reminder
 - DO NOT MODIFY additionalWidth and additionalHeight MANUALLY
   - modify this by resizing bolygons and calling updateSize()